aaronb <at> swift <dot> psu <dot> edu

 301 Science Park Road, Suite 332 State College, PA 16803

-I am currently a member of the Science Operations Team for the NASA Swift Explorer mission based at Penn State.
+I am an Observatory Duty Scientist for the NASA Swift Explorer mission based at Penn State, and I also write for Astrobites.
 Previously I worked with Wolfram building tools for quantum computing simulations.
 Before coming to Penn State I was an undergraduate at Reed College where I studied physics and wrote a thesis on quantum mechanics in curved space-times under the supervision of Dr. Joel Franklin.
 In the summer of 2015 I was supervised by Dr. Kevork Abazajian at the University of California, Irvine where we studied ways to measure the combined neutrino mass using cosmological probes of Large Scale Structure.
-I aspire to be a better writer, and – along with descriptions of past and current projects – you may occasionally find articles I am writing on this site.
+I aspire to be a better writer, and you may occasionally find articles, blog posts, or project descriptions on this site.

 In previous lives I worked as a custom frame builder, composite repair technician, mechanic, apprentice shipwright, and climbing guide.